Tienbruse/KTPM/README.md

-This is a project about to find information of company
+This is a project about to find information of company.

+## Microservice architecture

+The monolith has been split into independent services:

+- `chatbot/` exposes the conversational API and forwards structured queries to the `company-search-service` via REST.
+- `services/company_search_service/` owns Elasticsearch query composition and provides a reusable search API.
+Both services emit metrics at `/metrics` and propagate `X-Request-ID` headers for distributed tracing.
+- Container images and orchestration manifests live in `docker-compose.yml` and `k8s/`.

+The repo also contains architecture documentation in `docs/` and a CI workflow under `.github/workflows/ci.yml` that builds the services and validates the codebase.

 # Structure